SahithiKasim/Impact-of-Preprocessing-on-Imbalanced-Datasets/README.md

 ## Key Features

 - **Imbalanced Dataset Handling:** Strategies for effective handling of imbalanced datasets.
-- **Multiple Models:** Implementation of classic (XGBoost) and neural network models using Tensorflow and JAX frameworks.
+- **Multiple Models:** Implementation of classic (XGBoost) and neural network models using TensorFlow and JAX frameworks.
 - **Impact Analysis:** In-depth analysis of the impact of each preprocessing technique, including imputation methods and oversampling/undersampling trade-offs.

 ## Analysis Insights